Oussamazz/minishell/README.md

 2. cd minishell_1337
 3. make
 4. ./minishell
-5. To Exit from the program just type exit.
+5. To Exit from the program, just type exit.

 >ENJOY